NAMI ADHD Support & Resources Near You

 NAMI Family-to-Family for ADHD

 Free 8-week education program for family members of people with ADHD and co-occurring conditions.
-Learn about ADHD neurobiology, treatment options, communication strategies, and self-care.
+Learn about ADHD brain differences, support options, communication strategies, and self-care.

 NAMI ADHD Advocacy

-NAMI advocates for policies that improve access to ADHD diagnosis, treatment, and support services.
+NAMI advocates for policies that improve access to ADHD evaluation, support services, and community resources.
 This includes mental health parity, insurance coverage for ADHD evaluations, and school-based mental health services.

-• Insurance coverage for ADHD evaluations and treatment
+- •Insurance coverage for ADHD evaluations and support services

 NAMI ADHD Resources